MustBeArt/SlowSoftSerial/README.md

 * __DuelingPorts__ demonstrates the use of multiple SlowSoftSerial ports (with only one being active at a time).

+* __VariousParameters__ demonstrates the use of all the various data word length, parity type, and stop bit length parameters supported by SlowSoftSerial.
+It sends a short text message with each parameter setting, while simultaneously trying to receive with the same setting.
+You can watch the transmissions with a terminal emulator or serial analyzer, or you can hook up a jumper between the RX and TX pins and see the results in the USB serial monitor.

 ## License

 This project is licensed under GPLv3.